ddupas/msfish/README.md

     solution is to go to their GitHub page, find releases and unzip.
 	On the front end we use a CDN: see index.html for the 2 step initialization code.
+    *** update ***
+    sql.js on the server side had a fierce memory leak i could not figure out now only use sql.js for index.html on client
 - ### highcharts.com for the chart
 	We are still digging into the properties, but so far it's been interesting.
 	Highcharts are heavily dependent on Moment.js.